Do Go On - 319 - Vincent Gigante, The Oddfather

 Interesting.

-Yeah, it sort of did have that feel.
+Yeah, it did have that feel.

 Yeah, like it's such a long act.